oondeo/docker-odoo/README.md

 You can use the automatic `latest` and `master` tags, but I strongly recommend using the number-versioned ones.

+### Data

+The `data` tag is a shortcut used to create a volumes in `/home/odoo` and `/var/{lib,log}/odoo` to store variable data.

+Instead, you can use any other tag running command `/usr/bin/true`, and save a little disk space.
+It's almost the same.

 ### Core

 Core tags are installed from upstream Odoo code, using [nightly builds](http://nightly.odoo.com/) (RPM version, of course).

+- `latest`: Latest stable version.
+Right now it points to `9.0`.
 - `master`: Latest development version.
 Right now it points to `10.0`.
 - `8.0`: Stable.
 - `9.0`: Stable.
 Not tested by me.